Sleep Deprivation Uncovered: Understanding The Impact On Brain Function

 Scientific research has consistently shown that sleep deprivation impairs emotional resilience.

-Emotional resilience is crucial for maintaining mental during stressful events or situations; however, it is undermined by inadequate sleep duration or quality.
+Emotional resilience is crucial for maintaining mental stability during stressful events or situations; however, it is undermined by inadequate sleep duration or quality.

 Individuals with poor quality sleep often exhibit heightened negative responses to stressors and decreased positive responses to rewards.